 Opening: The opening bars of the theme come up.
 In the pause of the intro phrase, an establishing fly-by of the Cool Ship.
 The main theme starts playing and various scenery or character establishing shots display.
 In the final or reprise phrase, focus is on the Cool Ship moving through the camera frame.The camera will settle into a three-quarters view from astern, typically on the starboard side, and as the theme plays through its last iteration, the FTL drive spools up with its appropriate sound effect and with an equally awesome visual effect, the ship jumps to warp.

 Closing: A long drawn out plot has come to its conclusion.
 The hero ship has been battered (or destroyed) and is getting ready to head out to its next adventure after lengthy repairs (or having been rebuilt).
 The Captain, Colonel Badass, or another suitably ranked leader figure makes a few remarks to the crew, reaffirming their continuing mission, as the music stirs, then as the reprise theme beings to play, the ship breaks orbit (or leaves spacedock).
-On the last phrase, which generally is either a Triumphant Reprise, Theme Music Power-Up or a Crowning Music of Awesome, the ship powers up its FTL drive, and makes the jump.
+On the last phrase, which generally is either a Triumphant Reprise, Theme Music Power-Up or Awesome Music, the ship powers up its FTL drive, and makes the jump.
 If it's not FTL capable, the speed of the flyby is determined by its size with fighter/escort sized ships getting the high speed treatment and larger, statelier, or more kickass battlecruisers get a low and slow fly-by.
 If there's a handy astronomical phenomena, like a wormhole, the ship will likely fly into or through it.
 If a substantial refit or rebuild has taken place, the awesome visual effect will be updated.

 There are a few other common special instances: